HiagoSouz/Daily_Posting_FB_Bot/README.md

 ## Function generateMessage()

-This bot will daily post a synonym for the word "No" on your page.
+This bot will daily post a synonym for the word "Yes" on your page.
 Of course you can modify the content and adapt.
 All you need to do is modify the content of the 'message' variable.

 ## Inserting the Token